Ark and Dove Scholarship

 Historic St. Mary’s City has led historical and archaeological research into early Maryland at the site of the first colonial capital for over half a century.
 Available databases include land records, thousands of transcribed probate inventories from the early colony, biographical files and other datasets created by Dr. Lois Green Carr over her long career at the museum.
 Collections from dozens of archaeological sites spanning several millennia at St. Mary’s City have also been acquired, which include one of the largest seventeenth-century artifact assemblages in North America.
 In 2016 the museum’s Department of Research and Collections occupied a new, custom-designed archaeological laboratory and curation facility, where office space for the Ark and Dove Scholar is provided.

-Applications are due Monday, 13 April 2021 for work beginning in the summer or autumn of 2020.
-The fellowship will be awarded on 1 May.
-For more information, contact Dr. Henry Miller, Maryland Heritage Scholar at firstname.lastname@example.org, Dr. Travis Parno, Director of Research and Collections at email@example.com or Mr. Silas Hurry, Archaeological Laboratory Director at firstname.lastname@example.org.
-Applications are to be sent in .pdf, .doc, or .docx format to Henry Miller at email@example.com by 13 April 2021.
+Applications are typically due in early summer for work beginning the following fall.
+The fellowship will be awarded review of applications.
+Applicants are encouraged to contact Dr. Henry Miller, Maryland Heritage Scholar at firstname.lastname@example.org, and/or Dr. Travis Parno, Director of Research and Collections at email@example.com to discuss their proposals prior to applying.